ietf-scitt/use-cases/scitt-components.md

 The following is a list of documents we'll round out to enable discussions:

+- Getting Started
-- [What is SCITT][WHAT_IS_SCITT]: a quick overview
+  - [What is SCITT][WHAT_IS_SCITT]: a quick overview to get started
   - [Original and Updated Claims & Evidence](scitt-components/categories-of-claims-evidence.md): How SCITT supports a continual stream of updates
   - [Indexing Content Types](scitt-components/scitt-indexing.md): How SCITT is extensible to enable new, evolving content types
-- [RBAC](scitt-components/scitt-rbac.md): How SCITT enables limited access
   - [Claims and Endorsement Format](scitt-components/claim-endorsement-spec.md): Discussion why SCITT needs a simplified format for the claims, with links to the evidence
 - Scenarios SCITT Enables
   - Software
     - [Building and Consuming Dependencies](scenarios/building-dependencies.md)